MatanyaP/keyboard-guard.nvim/README.md

 The plugin detects your current keyboard layout using native system commands and prevents potentially destructive actions when a non-English layout is active.
 It's designed to be lightweight and only loads what's necessary for your specific environment.

+## 🔧 Troubleshooting

+If you experience any issues:

+1. Run `:checkhealth keyboard-guard` to verify your environment setup
+2. Use `:KGDebug` to get detailed information about the current state
+3. Try setting `notification.style = "default"` for better visibility during debugging
+4. For WSL users: Make sure PowerShell is accessible from your WSL environment

 ## 🤝 Contributing

 Contributions are welcome!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.